Skip to main

 University-wide Navigation

-Research advancing Kentucky: Revealing diabetes risks
+Research Advancing Kentucky: Revealing diabetes risks

 Dr. Philip Kern is a diabetes expert working to understand diabetes on a molecular level.
 The NIH-funded CCTS and Barnstable Brown Diabetes Center are critical to that research.